 Interestingly, these are the first Lumia handsets to ditch the capacitive navigation buttons in favour of on-screen ones which disappear when watching videos.
 It’s a style Nokia could adopt with all future handsets, taking a leaf out of the HTC One (M8)’s book.

 The Nokia Lumia 630 will hit shelves in May in Asia, Russia, China, India and Europe, from US$160 for the single-sim variant, and US$170 for the dual-SIM model.

-The Nokia Lumia 635 will be "widely available, including in the US starting in July, from US$189", though there's no definite confirmation for a release outside of the US at this time.
+The Nokia Lumia 635 will be "widely available, including in the US starting in July, from US$189", though there's no definite confirmation for an EU release at this time.

 If you're looking for a Lumia with a lot more oomph under the bonnet however then you'll defiitely want to check out the freshly unveiled Nokia Lumia 930.